ervc/cpartrace/Readme.md

   - This is potentially not a bug, starting conditions are valid near midplane and I am starting them way up near the top of the disk...

 ### Fixed bugs
+- [x] Residence times is not correct because I'm gridding based on centers and not edges
 - [x] Particles mostly diffuse downward?
   - Needed to flip vz in the integration, veff was still using negative vz
 - [x] Particles seem to spend more time in the negative z side than positive z